 How long should you steep cold brew depends on how much time you have.
 It’s generally recommended that you have a steep time of 18 hours and no more than 24.
 If you’re in a hurry, you can get away with steeping for as little as 8-10 hours if you have a drip brewer.

 To reduce the caffeine in cold brew, you’ll want to reduce the ratio of coffee grounds to water during the steeping process.
 Cold-brew caffeine science is quite simple.
 The more water you add, the less caffeinated will it be.

 No, cold brew is not the same as iced coffee.
 It is a different process than iced coffee.
 Iced coffee is a double batch of regular brew coffee poured over ice.
 So it is just a regular coffee diluted with ice.
-Cold brew process is much longer and it requires you to steep the batch over night, which is how it gets cold.
+Cold brew process is much longer and it requires you to steep the batch overnight, and is made with cold or room temperature water.

 - Mandl, E. (2017, December 24).
 9 Science-Based Health Benefits of Almond Milk.
 Retrieved from https://www.healthline.com/nutrition/almond-milk-health-benefits